-Health services are available at St. Mary Mercy Hospital, which is adjacent to the University at Five Mile and Levan Roads.
+Health services are available at Trinity Hospital, which is adjacent to the University at Five Mile and Levan Roads.
 Students are responsible for all medical bill incurred because of sickness or injury on or off campus.
-Students may receive information about medical insurance at the Office of Student Life, Room 1411, or at the Student Accounts Office during September or January of each academic year.

 International Students Office

 The International Students Office (ISO, Room 1205), strives to provide quality services to international students, including information on the international admission process, USCIS regulations related to F-1 international students, F-1 student USCIS related benefits, SEVIS records, international orientation and academic advising, and retention.
 International students are always welcome to contact the ISO to seek assistance.